softwaremill/ox/README.md

 Channels are back-pressured, as the `.send` operation is blocking until there's a receiver thread available, or if there's enough space in the buffer.
 The processing space is bound by the total size of channel buffers.

+# Performance

+Performance is unknown, hasn't been measured and the code hasn't been optimized.
+We'd welcome contributions in this area!

 # Development

 To compile and test, run: